Setup Honeycomb

 First, open a terminal at the root of the host application and install the following packages:

-pnpm add @workleap/honeycomb @opentelemetry/api
+pnpm add @workleap/telemetry @opentelemetry/api

 # Register instrumentation